 The 2018 UNEP Gap report shows that global greenhouse gas emissions are still increasing.
 Alongside national governments, actions by non-state and subnational actors (NSAs), including regional and local governments and businesses, are key to implementing and boosting climate action globally.
 The UN Climate Action Summit is an opportunity for these leaders to emerge.

-The recently launched 2020 Climate Progress Tracker Tool illustrates the immense changes now taking place globally as countries and sectors make the transition to a low- and post-carbon economy: electrified transport, low-emissions steel and cement, zero-emission shipping and an ICT sector increasingly reliant on renewables are all developing trends
+The recently launched 2020 Climate Progress Tracker Tool illustrates the immense changes now taking place globally as countries and sectors make the transition to a low- and post-carbon economy: electrified transport, low-emission steel and cement, zero-emission shipping and an ICT sector increasingly reliant on renewables are all developing trends.

 ABOUT THE SITE